EMERGE Innova+ions Lab

 Institute for Translational Medicine (ITM, Pilot Grant, part of the National Institutes of Health/National Center for Advancing Translational Science-funded CTSA program)

-If you are a Rush graduate student, a prospective Ph.D. or DNP student, or a prospective master's student and want to know more about potential research opportunities, email chuka_emezue@rush.edu.
+If you are a Rush graduate student, a prospective Ph.D. or DNP student, or a prospective master's student and want to know more about potential research opportunities, email our Lab Director (chuka_emezue@rush.edu).
 Applications for Rush University’s College of Nursing programs are due January 1st.

 1. What is the EMERGE Innova+ions Lab?